chclause/change_desktop_background/README.md

 Made by Charlie Clausen

 This script can be run in crontab to change desktop background in a provided interval.
 Tested on Ubuntu 16.04.
-It works by pulling pictures from your /home/username/Pictures/Wallpapers/ directory, so put any pictures you want in the rotation in there.
+It works by pulling pictures from your directory you keep wallpapers in, so put any pictures you want in the rotation in there and alter the script so that it points to the directory.

 To Use: